aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

 If a surface includes several layers/slices (XXX: not yet...) then all layers will be cleared.

-``clearRT`` clears a single color rendertarget with the specified color value.
+``clear_render_target`` clears a single color rendertarget with the specified color value.
 While it is only possible to clear one surface at a time (which can include several layers), this surface need not be bound to the framebuffer.

-``clearDS``clears a single depth, stencil or depth/stencil surface with the specified depth and stencil values (for combined depth/stencil buffers, is is also possible to only clear one or the other part).
+``clear_depth_stencil``clears a single depth, stencil or depth/stencil surface with the specified depth and stencil values (for combined depth/stencil buffers, is is also possible to only clear one or the other part).
 While it is only possible to clear one surface at a time (which can include several layers), this surface need not be bound to the framebuffer.